Chudbrochil/Personal-Repo/UNM/CS351/BoggleLab/README.txt

     I analyzed many different ways to do this and even started on it a bit.
     This is a pretty difficult problem considering the huge amount of possible words in a 6x6 board.
 - Possibly a button to start the timer/game at the beginning.
-This would beginning very, very easy to do, but I'm not sure it adds anything to the functionality.
+This would be very easy to do, but I'm not sure it adds anything to the functionality.
     It forces a user to just press another button to get going.